negrt/ProductPurchases/README.md

 # Product Purchases
 A data structures project for product purchases.
 Binary search tree, queue, and stack implemented.
 Array list and linked list concepts used.
-A library.
-Manual test in main.
-Coding automated test.

 # What I learned
 * How to determine Big-O runtime cost